Flying Irish

 What does my child/dance student need to start Irish Dance?

-Class attire is Flying Irish black shorts and green tee shirt (available from NEPA), poodle socks (girls) or white athletic socks (boys) and soft shoes (black leather ballet slippers for Little Leprechauns, ghillies forgirls, black leather jazz shoes for boys).
+Class attire is Flying Irish black shorts and Flying Irish green tee shirt, poodle socks (girls) or white athletic socks (boys) and soft shoes (black leather ballet slippers for Little Leprechauns, ghillies for girls, black leather jazz shoes for boys).
 Adults may wear fitted black leggings instead of the shorts.

 Once your student has tried a few Irish Dance classes, you will want to order a team jacket from Optimum Sport.
 Team jackets are required for dancers to wear when arriving at events, and are used as parade attire.
-For our littlest dancers, the jacket, along with long black pants & a green hair bow, is their show attire.
+For our beginner dancers, the jacket, along with long black leggings & a green hair bow, is their show attire for the year-end Hooley.

 How are shoes fitted?